vcsaturninus/mover/README.md

 # mover

-Lua library implementation of semver (see https://semver.org/)
+Lua library for semantic versioning (see  https://semver.org/)